FrTong/UHSRoboticsFRC/README.md

 Using Command-base robot as the base class

-We will not be using any CAN devices or mecanum drive
+NOT using any CAN devices or mecanum drive

 PID: